scoskey/m0037/notes.md

 **Definition** For any theory $T$ we let $T^\vdash=\set{\sigma:T\vdash\sigma}$.
 We say $T^\vdash$ is the *deductive closure* of $T$.

-If $T$ is decidable, we can still consider the question of whether $T^\vdash$ is decidable or not.
-We will always have that $T^\vdash$ is $\Sigma_1$, because $\sigma\in T^\vdash$ iff there exists a code for a deduction from $T$ of $\sigma$.
+If $T$ is decidable, then $T^\vdash$ is $\Sigma_1$, because $\sigma\in T^\vdash$ iff there exists a code for a deduction from $T$ of $\sigma$.
 We invite the reader to carry out the details of this justification.
+However in general it is a question whether $T^\vdash$ is decidable.

 For example, ZFC is a decidable theory.
-Most of the axioms of ZFC are specific well-formed sentences.
-The Separation and Replacement axioms are actually axiom schemes, which say that for any formula $\phi$ a certain sentence involving $\phi$ is true.
+Most of the axioms of ZFC are single sentences.
+The Separation and Replacement axioms are axiom schemes, which say that for any formula $\phi$ a certain sentence involving $\phi$ is true.
 Nevertheless these axiom schemes are templates that are easy to recognise.
-That is, given a sentence $\sigma$, we can imagine a simple condition or procedure to decide whether $\sigma$ is an instance of the Separation or Replacement axiom or not.
+That is, given a sentence $\sigma$, we can imagine a simple procedure to decide whether $\sigma$ is an instance of the Separation or Replacement axiom or not.

 But it is much more difficult to decide whether $\sigma$ is in $\mathrm{ZFC}^\vdash$ (that is, $\sigma$ is a *theorem* of ZFC), because this appears to require an unbounded search over all possible deductions.
-We will see that $\mathrm{ZFC}^\vdash$ turns out to be *undecidable*.
-Whether that's surprising or not depends on your point of view.
-ZFC is powerful enough to settle many if not most open problems in mathematics.
-Thus if $\mathrm{ZFC}^\vdash$ were decidable, then contemporary and future humans and automated theorem provers should be able to settle most open problems in mathematics.
+In fact, we will show that $\mathrm{ZFC}^\vdash$ is *undecidable*.
+Whether that's surprising to you or not depends on your point of view.
+ZFC is powerful enough to settle nearly all open problems in classical mathematics.
+Thus if $\mathrm{ZFC}^\vdash$ were decidable, that would mean humans and our automated theorem provers should be able to settle nearly all open problems in mathematics.

 Of course you may feel that studying ZFC is rather specific, since we could always debate, add, and subtract some of the axioms.
-In the rest of the section, it will be sufficient to work with the following theory which is much more basic.
+In the rest of the section, it will be sufficient to work with the following much more basic theory.

 **Definition** The theory CST, or *core set theory*, consists of Extensionality, Pairing, Union, Separation, and Foundation.

 This theory is weak compared with ZFC, particularly because it doesn't imply the existence of infinite sets.
-CST is strong enough to do finite set theory, including many properties of HF and natural numbers, including induction.
-It has a similar strength to Peano Arithmetic, the usual axioms of the natural numbers with $+,\cdot$.
+CST is strong enough to do finite set theory, including establishing most properties of HF and of the natural numbers.
+The strength of CST is similar to that of Peano Arithmetic, which we recall is the usual axioms of the natural numbers with $+,\cdot$ including induction.

 **Theorem** (First incompleteness theorem) If $T$ is any consistent extension of CST, then $T^\vdash$ is undecidable.